-The process can also include the use of competency based interviews and aptitude tests but, wherever possible, reference should be made to “hard evidence”, such as disciplinaries, sickness absences, performance records, and appraisals.
+The process can also include the use of competency based interviews and aptitude tests but, wherever possible, reference should be made to “hard evidence”, such as disciplinaries, sickness absences, performance records, and appraisals (all recordable via a document management system).
 Not all criteria may be judged of equal importance, so employers may wish to introduce a weighting system split between different criteria.

 What are the elements of a fair individual redundancy consultation?